White Pony (film)

 White Pony is a 1999 American-Irish children's film directed by Brian Kelly and starring Olivier Gruner and Warwick Davis.
 It was from the studio Concorde Anois.

 It was filmed at Roger Corman's studios near Galway, Ireland.

+The film was written by Laura Ambler, who ran an advertising agency.
+She showed her ads to Frances Doel who worked for Roger Corman and she bought a script off Ambler called The Theory of Chaos.
+Doel then hired her to write a family orientated script about a leprechaun set in Ireland.
+This was White Pony, a sequel to A Very Unlucky Leprechaun.